Yirade/Ai-chat/README.md

 ## :computer: Tech Stack

 This website is built using HTML, CSS, and JavaScript.
-It uses [Bootstrap](https://getbootstrap.com/) for the layout and [Three Dots](https://github.com/nzbin/three-dots) for the loading animation.
+It uses [Bootstrap](https://getbootstrap.com/) for the layout.

 ## :speech_balloon: Using the Chatbot